Northwest Biotherapeutics

-Northwest Biotherapeutics is a development-stage American pharmaceutical company headquartered in Maryland that focuses on developing immunotherapies against different types of cancer.
+Northwest Biotherapeutics, Inc. is a development-stage American pharmaceutical company headquartered in Maryland that focuses on developing immunotherapies against different types of cancer.
 It was founded in 1996 by Alton L. Boynton.

 Business model

 Northwest relies upon the contract manufacturing organization Cognate Bioservices for services supporting manufacture of its products for clinical trials.
 Their relationship with Cognate began before 2007, and is slated to extend through the first quarter of 2016.
 Due to cash flow issues common to development-stage companies, Northwest compensates Cognate through a combination of cash payments and stock.
 Cognate has also provided Northwest with at least one short-term loan, provided and paid in mid-2013.
 As of 2014, Northwest's expanding clinical trials have led to an increased reliance on Cognate's services, and subsequent renegotiation of their agreement.

 Technology

 The DCVax technology upon which NWBO's therapies rely involves injecting cancer patients with dendritic cells which have been harvested from them by leukapheresis (i.e. they are "autologous") and activated by incubating them in vitro with tissue from the patient's tumour.
 The dendritic cells thereby identify the antigenic make-up of the tumour after which the activated dendritic cells are injected subcutaneously into the patients in aliquots at intervals.
 Alternatively, in a process still under development, the harvested dendritic cells are injected directly into the tumour where they are activated in situ with the same result.
 The activated dendritic cells pass information to generations of "killer" T-cells and B-cells so that those immune cells can recognise and attack the tumourous tissue wherever it may be found.